bbzzzz/Voter-Support-Prediction/README.md

 - Cross validation
 - Optimal threshold value selection

-One machine learning model are trained and tested:
+One machine learning model is trained and tested:
 - Gradient Boosted Tree using xgboost

 Model performance is measured by AUC score.
 Final model AUC: 0.921.